Wildcat's Revenge: Steel roller coaster

-Wildcat's Revenge will operate with three custom trains.
-Each train has six cars that contain two rows of two seats, allowing a maximum capacity of 24 people per train.
-The trains will be themed to wildcats and will be painted black, charcoal, and silver.
+Wildcat's Revenge is equipped with three custom trains.
+Each train has six cars that contain two rows of two seats, allowing up to 24 people per train.
+The trains are themed to wildcats and are painted black, charcoal, and silver.
+Despite the lack of a mid-course brake run, all three trains can theoretically operate at the same time, as the station can fit two trains.
+However, only 2 of the 3 trains have ever been seen in operation at one time on Wildcat’s Revenge.

 Comparison

 Reception

 When the original Wildcat opened, Erik Arneson of the Lebanon Daily News wrote: "I'm a fan of multiple loops ... but the Wildcat is the fastest roller coaster I've ever been on, and it's exciting from start to finish."
 Lisa Wiseman of the York Daily Record said at the ride's opening: "The Wildcat is indeed a wild ride, but surprisingly, a smooth ride."
 According to Randy Kraft of the Associated Press, "After the top of the first hill, it seems to have almost no sections of straight track.
 There's no chance to catch your breath or orient yourself."
 Elizabeth Arneson of the Lebanon, Pennsylvania, Daily News wrote in 1998: "The top speed is listed at 45 mph at Hersheypark's Web site, but the ride feels much faster. [...] there is little time for sightseeing as the coaster hits banked turn after banked turn."
 By the time Wildcat closed in 2022, it had become noticeably rough.

+When Wildcat's Revenge opened, a reporter for the Harrisburg-area Patriot-News wrote: "For people who don’t mind a lot of twists, turns, dips and spins, it’s definitely something they’ll want to check out."
+A writer for LNP Lancaster Online wrote: "An immediate joy about Wildcat’s Revenge is that, from the moment the ride takes off, it almost instantly jolts off instead of giving you a few seconds to ponder the next minute and a half of your life. ...
+Other than the initial tick-tick-tick up the initial 140-foot climb and the hard stop at the end, Wildcat’s Revenge is unbelievably smooth."
+National Amusement Park Historical Association's 2024 survey ranked Wildcat's Revenge as its "favorite new attraction", tied with Big Bear Mountain at Dollywood.